-The play is poorly staged, however competent Jane’s acting is.
+The play is poorly directed, Jane's competent acting notwithstanding.
 The première receives a modest applause, after which ‘the imbecile, obligatory visit behind the scenes’ takes place:

 The play gets two more performances, for smaller crowds.
 The romance between Jane and Gerard is not viable, in his eyes.
 He has a bleak outlook:

-He had warned us… And still not everything is lost.
+The author had warned us… And yet not everything is lost.
 Thanks to a grateful gesture of Jane, which impresses Gerard deeply, the story ends with hope.

 The enchanting quality of the story is partly due to 'the ritual glow of the stage lights’ under which the events take place.
 The filmic staging of the scenes, the décor of rainy London city, it all is a beautiful film noir.
 The narrator is the despairing hero – a James Dean with some screws loose.
 Between his eyelids he can definitely see the goodness of his beloved woman, but he stands powerless in the face of destiny.
-Reve's craftmanship is that he uses these theatrical components to tell a really honest and touching story.
-He adds all kinds of unbelievable, grim details (at least it is hard to accept that reality was as bleak as the author wrote it down) without , strange enough, undermining the emotional core of the story.
+Reve's craftmanship is that he uses these theatrical components to tell a truly honest and touching story.
+He adds all kinds of unbelievable, grim details (at least it is hard to accept that reality was as bleak as the author penned it down) without, oddly, undermining the emotional core of the story.

 Amazing are the stylistic grace and well-directedness.
-We are spared from all-too-much ‘mindless bullshit, blessed by the almighty'.
-In a space of seventy pages, two main characters and three by-figures are portrayed convincingly and their destiny is unfolded.
+In a space of seventy pages, two main characters and three secondary characters are portrayed convincingly, as their destiny unfolds.
 It is remarkable how little dialogue Reve needs to achieve this.
-Although Jane comes to life convincingly, she speaks only a handful of sentences in the story.
+Jane comes to life convincingly, but she speaks only a handful of sentences.
 The things she says, however, are so well put and truthful, that the reader is left speechless.
 How many words does it take an angel to bring her message?
 Eight, in this story.

 While reading we feel, behind the narrator Gerard, the presence of the writer Gerard.
 The narrator may be helpless, the writer lets us know who pulls the strings.
 The grand finale is the last page, where both temperaments are opposed in sharp contrast: the sardonic grin of the almighty writer/puppeteer versus the narrator’s truly felt love for a woman.
 First the writer rubs us in once more that it is all a story.
 Only to show, immediately after and coinciding again with his narrator, that he cares deeply about the whole situation.
 First we readers can't resist a chuckle, then we stare ahead in silence.

-Some say that Reve has lost himself, after the letter books Approaching the end and Nearer to Thee, in decadent or corny writing about silk trousers and ‘boys’ hills’.
-It also seems fashionable to suggest that Werther Nieland is his 1949 masterpiece.
-Without deminishing any of Reve’s works, I would like to stand up for Old and lonely (which is a frame story which, by the way, also contains a brilliant and oppressive episode about a communist youth camp).
-It can compete with any work, also with other masters of world literature, as far as I am concerned.
+Some say that Reve indulged, after the letter books On my way to the end and Nearer to Thee, in decadent or corny writing about silk trousers and ‘boy buttocks’.
+It appears fashionable to suggest that Werther Nieland (1949) is his masterpiece.
+Without talking down any of Reve’s works, I would like to plea for Old and lonely (which is a frame story which, by the way, also contains a brilliant episode about a communist youth camp).
+It can compete with any work, with other masters of world literature as well as far as I am concerned.
 Isn’t it about time for a translation into English?
 Or – as a prelude, a translation of the Jane Raleigh episode – it could be a novel in its own right.
-Or would it be sacrilege to separate it from the book as a whole?
+Or would it be sacrilege to separate it from the novel as a whole?